SamGa3/microbiome_reconstruction/README.md

 ## Requirements

-This project was developed on a cluster of 12 computing nodes of 28 cores, 128GB of ram (alignment to microbial genomes, second step) and a local computer of 6 cores, 15.5GB of ram.
+This project was developed on a cluster of 12 computing nodes of 28 cores, 128GB of ram running CentOS Linux 7 (Core) (alignment to microbial genomes, second step) and a local computer of 6 cores, 15.5GB of ram running Ubuntu 20.04.4 LTS (Focal Fossa).
 The alignment to microbial genomes is executed by Pathseq from [GATK](https://gatk.broadinstitute.org/hc/en-us) (version 4.0.10.1).
 All the scripts are written in R (R version 3.6.1 (2019-07-05) -- "Action of the Toes").
+The scripts were tested also on a laptop with 4 cores, 8 GB of ram running Windows 11 Pro 21H2.

-To execute all the steps of this workflow, you must pull our docker container and work in it.
+To execute all the steps of this workflow, you must pull our docker container and work in it (suggested approach), create a conda environment from our yml file and activate it or manually download the required packages (check the requirements.txt file for R package versions).

 ### Clone this repository

-The first step is to clone this repository:
+The first step is to clone this repository (you need git, if you haven't installed it, check [this link](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)):
 ```bash
 git clone https://github.com/SamGa3/microbiome_reconstruction.git
 ```

+### Choose your environment

-### Docker
+#### Docker

 To install Docker on your local computer, follow the instructions described [here](https://docs.docker.com/engine/).
 Remember that you need root permissions to install and run docker.
 You can then pull the microbiome_reconstruction container:
 ```bash